mayasharma2110/Bookworm/README.md

 * CSS - used to add style and colour to the content.

-* Javascript - used to help make the site responsive to the user's input.

-* jQuery - used to help make the site responsive to the user's input.

-* mongodb, flask, myqsl, python

 * [Materializecss](https://materializecss.com/)
+  * Used to help make this website responsive for different devices and to create the collapsible navbar.
+  * Used to make the cards on the home page reveal the review details for each book.
+  * Used to help create the colours and style on the site.
-  * Used to xxx.
+  * Used to validate user information in the add/edit review forms.

+* Javascript - used to help make the site responsive to the user's input - defensive programming before deleting a review, book or genre to check if the user is sure they want to proceed.

+* jQuery - used to help make the site responsive to the user's input - defensive programming before deleting a review, book or genre to check if the user is sure they want to proceed.

+* [MongoDB](https://www.mongodb.com/) used to create, store and update the data used in this site.

+* [Python](https://www.python.org/) and [Flask](https://flask.palletsprojects.com/en/2.0.x/) - used to get data from the database in MongoDB to the live site.

+* [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/) - used to create the security on the site allowing users to register, log in and logout of their own profiles.
+It also helped make the user authentication more secure by converting the users password into a random string of letters/numbers before saving this in the database (using the generate_password_hash and check_password_hash functions).

 * [Gitpod](https://www.gitpod.io/) - used to write the code for the website.

 * [GitHub](https://github.com/) - used to store the current and previous versions of the code.

 * [Heroku](https://www.heroku.com/) - used to host the live website.

-* [Balsamiq Wireframes](https://balsamiq.com/wireframes/) - used to create the wireframes for the website.

 * [Tinypng](https://tinypng.com/) - used to compress the images so they loaded quicker on the website.